 Walsall Academy was keen to improve outcomes for white, working-class boys.
 Find out how they did this by using outdoor learning as a vehicle to drive student engagement.

-WE sat down with Rae Snape, Headteacher of The Spinney Primary School and longstanding friend of WE, to find out about their approach to connecting to the wider ecosystem for the benefit of their whole community.
+WE sat down with Rae Snape, Headteacher of The Spinney Primary School to find out about their approach to connecting to the wider ecosystem for the benefit of their whole community.

 A group of school leaders visited XP School as part of the Stand Out Schools Initiative.
 Discover their reflections on XP’s stand out features, why they think it works, and their suggested next steps.